mdb/mdb.github.io/content/blog/2022-10-02-querying-github-release-data-with-gh-and-jq.md

     '
 ```

-Example result at the time of writing (subject to change as as additional Grafana releases are published):
+Example result (this is subject to change as additional Grafana releases are published):

 ```json
 ["9.1.6","9.0.9","8.5.13","8.4.11","8.3.11"]